Visual Arts & Film Studies Essays and Research Papers

 Introduction In the summer of 2004, just before the elections in the USA, filmmaker Michael Moore created and released a documentary film Fahrenheit 9/11.
 Fahrenheit 9/11 presents his personal view of how terrorist attacks in the US were used by the president George Bush to justify illegal was in Iraq and Afghanistan.
 This film is a very famous performativity documentary.
 It received widespread acclaim and its box office sales were the highest for any documentary ever in excess of 200 million…Read Text

+The paper "Chinese and Japanese Film Industry" is a good example of an essay on visual arts and film studies.
 The animation industry in China has grown rapidly, as 435 pieces for television were produced in 2011, with a total of 4,353 hours and 44 minutes.
-The total was the longest in the world for the year, much longer than…Read Text
+The total was the longest in the world for the year, much longer than that for Japan, which represents 1,577 hours and 48 minutes.…Read Text

 Exploring a work of art